The Importance of Teaching Empathy

 Pushing further towards more humane medical care, the MCAT, exams required for entrance into medical school, now includes four segments on empathy (NYT, April 13, 2012, ” Pre-Med’s New Priorities: Heart and Soul and Social Science“).
 Questions are being introduced that involve social and behavioral sciences, subtle capacities that will translate in more empathy and compassion at the bedside tied to the highest skill levels.
 In the New York Times article, references are reluctantly made to the humanities as being perhaps an avenue to bridge what has become the medical gap between the science and person.

-Dr. Martha Nussbaum (University of Chicago, School of Law) in her writings on the fragility of human goodness, makes a good case for the humanities being requisite for teaching compassion, empathy, and for learning how to conceive of the experience of others unlike us.
-The arts, music, literature, drama, dance…each translate the human condition into a form more universal while being so subjectively interpreted.
+Dr. Martha Nussbaum (the University of Chicago, School of Law) in her writings on the fragility of human goodness, makes a good case for the humanities being requisite for teaching compassion, empathy, and for learning how to conceive of the experience of others unlike us.
+The arts, music, literature, drama, and dance each translate the human condition into a form more universal while being so subjectively interpreted.